 Demo (2) – Demonstration.
 The computer-controlled introduction in the title screens of games such as Super Mario Bros. or many early arcade titles.
 Also called an Attract Screen.

-Demo (3) – A program that represents no product per se, but is a demonstration of the technical chops of the creator.
+Demo (3) – A program that represents no product per se, but is a demonstration of the technical chops of the creator by pushing boundaries of hardware limitations.
 Demonstrates a new or technically impressive programming feat in a small amount of memory or disk space.

 DLC – Downloadable content.
 Usually but not always costs money.
 Can range from frivolous junk like new costumes to actually useful things like new levels and characters.
 Very often just a cheap way of getting money from suckers who have to conspicuously consume everything in sight.
 Especially irritating when they charge you real-life money for content that is already on the game disc.
-Miraculously, there are still legions of morons who defend this practice.
+Incredibly, there are still legions of morons not financially vested in the practice who defend this.

 DPS – Damage per second.
 A build that creates the most efficient killing possible.
 Most important in MMOs, MOBAs, and real-time strategy games.